tanoManzo/notes/Generative AI & LLMs.md

 In case of 3 dimension per embedding:
 ![[Pasted image 20240712110409.png]]

 Positional Encoding to preserve the word order (because everything append in parallel).
-So by adding the positional encoding to the token embeddings you preserve the information and don't lose
+So by adding the positional encoding to the token embeddings you preserve the information and don't lose the relevance of the position of the words in the sentence.

 ![[Pasted image 20240712110511.png]]

+The pass the result vector to the Self-attention layer.
+Here the model analyze the relations